Morsi jailed 15 days pending investigations, MENA

 Last week, the state-run Al-Ahram daily published news about the public prosecutor ordering Morsi's detention pending investigations, which were denied by the army.
 The chief editor of the newspaper had to be interrogated by the public prosecutor for publishing what the army called false news.

-Meanwhile, a statement issued by the National Coalition for the Support of Legitimacy denounced the decision to jail Morsi, saying the timing is meant to provoke some to abandon the “peacefulness of the protests.”
+Meanwhile, a statement issued by the National Coalition to Support Legitimacy denounced the decision to jail Morsi, saying the timing is meant to provoke some to abandon the “peacefulness of the protests.”
 The coalition vowed to continue the peaceful protests and resist any attempts to be dragged down “violent paths.”

 The statement said the timing of the decision is a “malicious attempt” to foil Friday’s protests against what they consider a military coup.The decision, which was issued then denied by the army last week, is indicative of the collapse of the state of the law and the reign of the “rule of the jungle,” the coalition said.